mxwk/flappymxwk/README.md

 If you would like to make changes in this repository, then message me at my email which is mxwk77@gmail.com or on my Discord which is MXWK#6513 and I will get back to you ASAP.

-By the way, the game is live on this link https://flappymxwk.mxwclan.com/

 That is all, hope you like the game!

 Have a good day!